bradfrost/atomic-design/resources.md

 ---
 layout: page
 title: Resources
-chapterSubtitle: List of references used throughout the chapters
+chapterSubtitle: A list of all the resources referenced in the book
 permalink: /resources/
 ---